 - Bring her food in bed and clean up the dishes afterward

 3. Receiving Gifts

 It’s not about the monetary value.
 What makes receiving a gift special is knowing that person put in the time, effort, and thought behind it to get it for you.
-After giving birth, a woman can really have a difficult time getting accustomed to her new body and new life.
+After giving birth, a woman can have difficulty getting accustomed to her new body and new life.
 Showing your love by gifting her a little self-care or a physical reminder of how much she means to you could mean the world to her.
-As a love language of postpartum, some good gift ideas to get her are:
+As a love language of postpartum, some good new mom gift ideas to get her are:

 - A spa treatment

 - A gift card for a postpartum doula or a night nanny

 - Weekly meal delivery service that brings her fresh meals

 - A framed picture of her and the new baby